 The museum tells the story of the town of Nantwich, with exhibitions dedicated to Roman salt making, the Great Fire of Tudor Nantwich, the Civil War Battle of Nantwich, cheese making, and the development of the town’s shoe and clothing industries.
-The Millennium Gallery and Your Space Gallery show temporary exhibitions by local artists, as well as themed exhibitions developed by the museum.
+The Millennium Gallery shows temporary exhibitions by local artists, as well as themed exhibitions developed by the museum.

 The museum is located in the Old Town Library, formerly the site of the town jail.